ashfurrow/blog/source/blog/2012-09-19-uicollectionview-example.markdown

 link_to: collectionview
 ---

-<import><p>We're going to take a look at the new <code>UICollectionView</code> class Apple introduced in iOS 6.
+<p>We're going to take a look at the new <code>UICollectionView</code> class Apple introduced in iOS 6.
 It's used to display a grid of cells, and what better to display in those cells than some beautiful photos from 500px?</p>

 <p>I've got an example project completed and hosted <a href="https://github.com/AshFurrow/UICollectionViewExample">on github</a> that you can check out and play with.
 Don't forget to <a href="http://developers.500px.com/settings/applications?from=developers">register yourself with 500px</a> first to get a consumer key and consumer secret, or else the API won't work for you.
 Copy these into a text file because you'll need them later.</p>